Overview

 Develops the architecture of structural regime induction, active theory frames, explicit skills, compilation, and tractable interpreters.

-Presents the implementation roadmap for MRP-VM as a staged runtime over goals, seeds, bounded frames, regime plugins, and auditable epoch-based execution.
+Presents the implementation roadmap for MRP-VM as a staged runtime over goals, seeds, bounded frames, regime interpreters, and auditable epoch-based execution.

 Maps the adjacent technical families that can strengthen the runtime direction around executable natural language, engineered intuition, and thinking databases.